 - J.D., Law, summa cum laude, Brigham Young University Law School

 Professor Baughman's teaching and scholarship focus on criminal law, criminal procedure, and international law.
 Shima Baradaran Baughman is a national expert on bail and pretrial prediction and her current scholarship examines criminal justice policy, prosecutors, drugs, search and seizure, international law and terrorism, and race and violent crime.
 Baughman has worked with economists and political scientists to write articles involving advanced empirical modeling and randomized controlled trials, including the largest global field experiment in the world.
 Her work has been featured in the New York Times, on National Public Radio, the Economist, the Washington Post, Forbes and other media outlets and she has been invited to present her work at Stanford, Cornell, NYU, UCLA and many other law schools and to groups of judges and attorneys across the country.
 Her articles have been published in many top journals including University of Pennsylvania Law Review, USC Law Review, Georgetown Law Journal, Texas Law Review, George Washington Law Review, Minnesota Law Review, and the Journal of Empirical Legal Studies.
-She is currently working on a book, Bail: The High Cost of Freedom, with Cambridge University Press.
+She recently published a book, The Bail Book: A Comprehensive Look at Bail in America's Criminal Justice System with Cambridge University Press.
 Her textbook, Criminal Law: Case Studies and Controversies (4th Ed Aspen), coauthored with Paul Robinson and Michael Cahill is now available.

 Voted Professor of the year in 2013, she joined the faculty of the University of Utah after three years of teaching at BYU Law School.
 She served as Chair of the AALS Criminal Justice Section Executive Committee in 2015-16.
 Baradaran also has chaired the ABA Pretrial Justice Taskforce and as Co-chair of the Committee on Crime Prevention, Pretrial Release & Police Practices.
 Professor Baughman was appointed in 2014 as a member of the Utah Sentencing Commission.